Photo by Matthew Thornton

 Wolf: I suppose I would hope that one might have an experience similar to mine.
 I would hope that in holding a warm tea bowl with both hands, one might be drawn away from the rest of the day’s stresses for a moment...

 Add a splash of bright, sunny joy to your morning matcha moment with our Wolf Ceramics sunny-styled, modern chawan tea bowl.
-Individually handcrafted in Portland, Oregon, Sarah...View full product details
+Individually handcrafted in Portland, Oregon, Sarah Wolf is passionate about preserving...View full product details